victormartino/Portfolio_Project_8__To.Do_Flask_Web_App/README.md

 ## Acknowledgments

 This project was built by Victor Martino.
-You can find more of his work on [GitHub](https://github.com/victormartino).
+See more of my work on [GitHub](https://github.com/victormartino).